 Northern Kentucky mayor impeached by city council

 FALMOUTH, Ky.
-(WXIX) - The City of Falmouth’s Mayor, Sebastian Ernest, was impeached by city council members during a special meeting on Tuesday.
+(WXIX) - Falmouth Mayor Sebastian Ernst was impeached by city council members during a special meeting Tuesday.

-The council heard a resolution “setting forth the charges forth charges for removal of the Mayor,” the meeting agenda states.
-He is accused of neglect of office.
+Ernst was sworn into office on Dec.
+30, 2022.
+After spending a year and two days as the city’s leader, Ernst is out as mayor.

+Retired Pendleton County judge Robert McGinnis took the roll call Tuesday with all seven council members saying “yes” to impeaching Ernst.

 Ernest was not present at the hearing and said in a statement that he was at the hospital with his newborn son.

-Tension between Falmouth’s council and Ernst has been brewing for months now after he accused council leaders of covering up corruption.
+Tension between Falmouth’s council and Ernst had been brewing for months now after he accused council leaders of covering up corruption.

 Late last year, city leaders approved the hiring of a “special counsel,” an attorney to investigate at a cost to the city of up to $30,000.